MaxDahlberg/Trygga-Kampus/README.md

 - Facilitate the first step toward seeking help by offering a contact form to connect with support services.

 ## Features
-- **Information Base/Bank**:
+- **Landing Page**:
-  - A repository of detailed articles covering different forms of addiction, including drugs, alcohol, and behavioural issues.
+  - An interactive landing page that displays basic information about the app and a quick option to go to the form to get in touch.
-- **Drug Articles**:
+- **Articles**:
-  - Focused resources on substance addiction, providing educational content on risks, signs, and recovery paths.
+  - Focused resources on substance addiction, providing educational content on risks, signs, and recovery paths (Articles can be added by an authorized login (ex: teacher/counselor))
 - **Surveys**:
   - Interactive surveys to encourage students to reflect on their own experiences.
-- **Reflections**:
-  - A self-reflection feature that guides users to evaluate how addiction or bullying may be affecting their lives.
-- **Get in Touch**:
+- **Form**:
-  - A contact form allowing students to easily reach out for help or connect with university counsellors or Per Olof directly through his company ["Lotusmodellen"](https://lotusmodellen.se/wp/).
+  - A contact form allowing students to easily reach out for help or connect with Per Olof directly through his company ["Lotusmodellen"](https://lotusmodellen.se/wp/).
-- **Our Stories**:
+- **Stories**:
   - Stories shared by student with their own experience with addiction.
 The goal of this feature is so that students can maybe relate with some struggles or recognize some signs of addictions.
 - **Advice Page**:
   - Some advice cards to help with certain scenarios such as "Prevention", "Supporting a friend" or "How to talk to your family about your addictions".
 This is to encourage students to take the first steps in supporting, managing or confronting their addiction.

-### Additional Features (Future Updates)
+### Future Planned Features
+- **Profile Page**:
+   - Profile page to display student information, name, see their survey answers and have a profile picture
+- **Student Login Via Universities**:
+   - The idea is to use university login to access the app and student information will be used via their respective universities.
-- **Currently Updating**:
+- **Language Translation**:
+   - In the near future, we aim to have the application translated into Swedish and Arabic, for now.
+- **Get in Touch (Enhanced)**
+   - Once university agreements are completed, we want to add an option to choose between contacting the school counsellors or Per Olof at Lotusmodellen directly, depending on which option they prefer.

 ## Target Audience
 This app primarily targets university students, starting with HKR, with plans to expand to other institutions as needed.